znep/query-coordinator/engine/README.md

 ## Site Configuration & Styling

+The site configuration is domain-specific.
+The configuration is fetched from core using the domain of the current request.
+The current domain is obtained from the request environment (`HTTP_HOST`).
+Given how we implement multitenancy, this value must be set by middleware in the hosting application.
+If this is not done, Rack will set the host to an unexpected or useless value.
+See [request_host.rb](https://github.com/socrata/storyteller/blob/master/lib/request_host.rb) in Storyteller for an example.

 Create a **Configuration** in the Internal Panel of type `site_chrome` (you can name it whatever you like).
 Within this configuration, add a property called `siteChromeConfigVars`, into which you can copy the configuration information shown below.

 The values specified in the configuration file are used in the following files to generate the CSS that defines the theme.